yzlin/react-native-audio-api/README.md

 ## Community Discord

-[Join the Software Mansion Community Discord](https://discord.swmansion.com) to chat about React Native Audio API or other Software Mansion libraries.
+<a href="https://discord.swmansion.com" target="_blank" rel="noopener noreferrer">Join the Software Mansion Community Discord</a> to chat about React Native Audio API or other Software Mansion libraries.

 ## react-native-audio-api is created by Software Mansion